voedger/voedger-internals/server/jobs.md

 ## Principles

-- Job is triggered by time events
+- Job is triggered by time events.
-- Jobs are controlled by Schedulers
+- Jobs are controlled by Schedulers.
-- Jobs are executed per ApplicationWorkspaces
+- Jobs are executed per ApplicationWorkspaces.
-- Time events are not kept in logs (PLog, WLog)
+- Time events are not kept in logs (PLog, WLog).
+- Job has intents, only views allowes.
-- Job state scope is almost the same as the Projector scope
+- Job state scope is almost the same as the Projector scope.
   - +JobContext
   - -Event